maxboisvert/maxboisvert.github.io/curriculum-vitae/README.md

 - Grow specialized Kafka teams for infrastructure, dev tooling and services
 - Partner with technical leaders and stakeholders

-### Senior Production Engineering Developer, Shopify, Montreal
+### Senior Production Developer, Shopify, Montreal
 2018 - 2019

 - Interview and mentor new hires and interns